hwalters361/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+I think that it would merge successfully. top_N's commits would be merged into test, and the process_movie_dataset would be updated with the data in top_N.

+Since the top_N branch was created based on the test branch, there shouldn't be any conflicts.
+Git should perform a fast-forward merge, which means it would simply move the test branch pointer to the same commit as the top_N branch.
+The branches would change by pointing to the same commit, and there would be no merge commit created.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?